Liquidity Pools

 - LP token prices are calculated independently for each asset

 Everything is transparent and on-chain.
 Every deposit, every withdrawal, every game payout—all publicly visible.
 You can audit the pool balance, verify fee distributions, and track your position in real-time without trusting anyone.
+Withdrawals are not instant: you request a withdrawal, then execute it after the current epoch has ended and been finalized (see Epochs and delayed withdrawals).

 Where the Money Comes From